-Proportionate:
+Proportionate

-- Informal action (section 6) will be used to resolve matters of minor misconduct, if appropriate. - Where an employee resigns during the course of a disciplinary investigation, the investigation may still take place and the alleged misconduct referred to a professional body where relevant and appropriate, e.g. the Law Society of Scotland or other regulatory bodies. - Where unsatisfactory conduct is found to be a result of ill health, or poor performance from a lack of ability, skill and/or experience then this should be dealt with through the SSSC's Maximising Attendance Policy or Managing Performance at Work Guidelines. - Any outcome of the formal discipline procedure will be proportionate to the allegation and will take into account any mitigating circumstances.
+- Informal action (section 6) will be used to resolve matters of minor misconduct, if appropriate. - Where an employee resigns during the course of a disciplinary investigation, the investigation may still take place and the alleged misconduct referred to a professional body where relevant and appropriate, eg the Law Society of Scotland or other regulatory bodies. - Where unsatisfactory conduct is found to be a result of ill health, or poor performance from a lack of ability, skill and/or experience then this should be dealt with through the SSSC's Maximising Attendance Policy or Capability Policy and Procedure. - Any outcome of the formal discipline procedure will be proportionate to the allegation and will take into account any mitigating circumstances.